IndraGunawan/symfony-docs/routing.rst

 Creating Routes
 ---------------

-Routes can be configured in YAML, XML, PHP or using attributes.
+Routes can be configured in YAML, PHP or using attributes.
 All formats provide the same features and performance, so choose your favorite.
 :ref:`Symfony recommends attributes <best-practice-controller-attributes>`